rodbv/kwando/CONTRIBUTING.md

 - Write docstrings for functions and classes
 - Keep functions focused and reasonably sized
 - Use meaningful variable and function names

+## Code of Conduct

+This project follows a [Code of Conduct](CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.

 ## Questions or Need Help?